MixedRealityToolkit/MixedRealityToolkit-ProjectDocs/contributions/merging-pull-requests.md

 * Should have participated in multiple code reviews of other PR’s, including those of other maintainers and contributors.
 * Should be active on Mixed Reality Toolkit community forums.

-If the contributor leaves the affiliated organization, the contributor will lose the **write** role.
+If the contributor leaves the affiliated organization, the contributor will lose the **write** GitHub role.

 ## Basic validation

-Contributors must ensure that the following criteria is met before a pull request (PR) can be merged:
+Contributors must ensure that the following criteria are met before a pull request (PR) can be merged:

 * Pull request approvals are dismissed when a new commit is pushed.
 * All pull request feedback and change requests are resolved.
 * The pull request has a clear and concise title, and a detailed description explaining the changes.
 * All status checks, including unit tests, pass successfully for the pull request.
-* Code changes must have `<summary>` blocks for all public and protected types and members.
+* Code changes must have XML documentation text (i.e.`<summary>`) for all public visible types and members.
+See [Compiler Warning (level 4) CS1591](https://learn.microsoft.com/dotnet/csharp/language-reference/compiler-messages/cs1591) for more details.
 * The pull request author confirmed code changes were tested within the Unity Editor and on at least one XR device.
 * The pull request must have at least one approval from an assigned code owner.
 Some circumstances may require additional approvals.